loighic/truth-tables/tt_HW01--characteristic_tts.md

 1.9 ~P & Q
 ~~~

 You can use the previous problem as a guide for completing this truth table.
 First, fill in the columns under the atomic sentences.
 Then, fill in the columns under the logical operators in the ***reverse order*** that you selected them above.
-(That is, first, fill in the column under the one that you entered last.
-Then, the one that you entered second-to-last, etc.)
+(That is, first, fill in the column under the operator that you entered last.
+Then, the operator that you entered second-to-last, etc.)

 ~~~{.TruthTable .Simple system="magnusSL" options="nocounterexample" points="10" late-credit="9"}
 1.10 ~P & Q